Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 ...
 ```

 We can see the shared object `libc.so`.
-Some functions that seem to be utilized are `puts`, to return strings to the standard output and  `strcmp` , to compare two strings.
+Some functions that seem to be utilized are `puts`, to return strings to the standard output and  `strcmp`, to compare two strings.
 The message on failure `Try again` and the message on success `OK :)` are also noticeable.
-We can also see the type of compiler and system used to compile the executable `GCC: (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0` and some regions of strings that seem to say `vimisbetterthanemacs`, which could be our passphrase
+We can also see the type of compiler and system used to compile the executable `GCC: (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0` and some regions of strings that seem to say `vimisbetterthanemacs`, which could be our passphrase.

 We give the crackme permissions to be executable